 Monetary policy

-Under the monetary policy, the government – in this case, the role played by the central bank as a monetary authority – affects the money supply in the economy.
+Under monetary policy, the government—in this case, the central bank as a monetary authority—affects the money supply in the economy.
 The three main tools for monetary policy are policy interest rates, reserve requirements, and open market operations.
-All three affect the money supply, which affects interest rates in the economy and aggregate demand.
+All three affect the money supply, which in turn affects interest rates in the economy and aggregate demand.

-For example, the central bank raises interest rates.
-That will stimulate aggregate demand and economic growth.
+For example, the central bank raises interest rates, which stimulates aggregate demand and economic growth.
 Because interest rates are low, households and businesses can apply for loans at lower costs, prompting them to take out more to finance consumption and investment.
 Finally, it encourages them to increase consumption and investment.

 In addition to lowering interest rates, the central bank can also lower the reserve requirement ratio and open market operations by buying government securities (buying on a large scale is called quantitative easing) to stimulate the economy to grow.
 Such lowering interest rates, the reserve requirement ratio, and market operations are called expansionary monetary policy or monetary easing.